 Since we’re not sure where you’re from, dear reader, it may take a few moments to locate the mantis species appropriate for your area.
 It’s so important not to introduce unwanted or invasive species!

 When first researching, we looked up ‘natural pest control for (Ontario)’ and what species of praying mantis were native to Ontario for comparison.
-After contacting a few companies, we found one who has an entomologist who personally replied to inquires.
+After contacting a few companies, we found one with an entomologist who responded to inquiries.
 Their website states: “All of the ‘Good Bugs’ we offer are either native to North America or have been approved and permitted by Agriculture Canada for Natural Insect Controls.”
 They can confirm which species you should get for your area.

 If you are interested, you can check with them at http://www.naturalinsectcontrol.com.
-We do not receive any commissions for this, we just want to spread the enthusiasm and also encourage non-chemical pest control!
+We do not receive any commissions for this.
+We want to spread enthusiasm and encourage non-chemical pest control!
 They also have a mantis egg case and egg chamber combination.

 when to order